 |Date of Birth||Mandatory for some services||

-Date of birth is not mandatory for services such as CBC newsletters or commenting on articles, but it is mandatory for our video streaming service (cbc.ca/watch and the CBC TV app).
+While date of birth is not mandatory for services such as CBC newsletters or commenting on articles, we do require this information for our video streaming service (cbc.ca/watch and the CBC TV app).

 We need your postal code to show you more local content and more relevant ads.
 Knowing what area of the country you live in helps us understand whether we are creating programs that interest Canadians across the country.